Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/components/application/construction/_index.md

 ---
 title: Application Construction Architecture
 linktitle: Construction
-description: The Application Construction Architecture for Altinn Studio, Altinn Apps and Altinn Platform describes the different applications and how they interact with each other.
+description: The Application Construction Architecture describes how the different applications are constructed with details about technology used.
 tags: [architecture]
 weight: 100
 ---